porter-rachel/old_website/_pages/teaching.md

 [Extended Teaching Portfolio](/files/porter_teaching_portfolio_add.pdf)

 ### The University of North Carolina at Chapel Hill
-- Poli 281: Quantitative Research in Political Science (Fall 2019; Spring 2020; Fall 2020)
+- Poli 281: Quantitative Research in Political Science (Fall 2019; Spring 2020; Fall 2020, Summer Session 2021)
     -  The course is target towards undergraduate students with interest in the social sciences, who want to use quantitative approaches to solve important problems as well as develop marketable analytical skills.
 This course is designed to achieve three objectives: (1) introduce students to research and quantitative analysis in political science, (2) produce critical consumers of quantitative analysis used in political and policy-oriented reporting, and (3) give students the ability to answer questions of social scientific importance using data.
 Over the course of the semester, students learn and become proficient in the statistical programming language R.
     - [Syllabus](/files/POLI281_Syllabus_copy.pdf)
     - [Example Slides](/files/RegressionPart1.pdf)